Our Services

 Helpful Resources

-Myasthenia gravis (MG) is an autoimmune neuromuscular disorder that causes fluctuating muscle weakness, which typically worsens with activity and improves with rest.
-Common symptoms include:
+Myasthenia gravis (MG) is an autoimmune neuromuscular disorder that causes fluctuating muscle weakness, typically worsening with activity and improving with rest.
+Recognizing symptoms early is essential for proper diagnosis and treatment.

-Key factors—such as diagnostic testing (antibody panels, EMG), emergency red flags (myasthenic crisis with breathing difficulty), and treatment options (cholinesterase inhibitors, immunotherapy)—can significantly impact your care plan and outcomes.
+Important considerations include diagnostic testing (antibody panels, EMG), emergency red flags such as myasthenic crisis with breathing difficulty, and treatment options like cholinesterase inhibitors and immunotherapy.

-Because MG symptoms often overlap with other neurological and autoimmune conditions, identifying the right pattern early is critical.
-Taking a free, instant, online symptom check can help you clarify what your symptoms may indicate, prioritize urgent concerns, and guide your next conversation with a healthcare provider—saving you time and uncertainty.
+Because MG symptoms frequently overlap with other neurological and autoimmune conditions, identifying the right pattern early is critical to avoiding misdiagnosis and delayed treatment.
+Taking a free, instant, online symptom check can help you clarify what your symptoms may indicate, flag urgent concerns, and guide your next conversation with a healthcare provider—saving you time, worry, and uncertainty about your next steps.

 Myasthenia gravis (MG) is a chronic autoimmune condition in which the body's immune system disrupts communication between nerves and muscles.
 This leads to muscle weakness that worsens with activity and improves with rest.
 Recognizing the specific myasthenia gravis symptoms and their unique pattern is key to early diagnosis and effective treatment.